 We write a lot about technology, and the ways that it is helping to advance and evolve the aerospace industry.
-While we’re excited about where aviation technology is heading, we still believe the core focus of this industry is people – whether you’re talking about the innovative minds that engineer ever-more efficient aircraft, the manufacturing teams that turn those designs into reality, the expert hands that perform the maintenance and repairs, the relationships that undergird the supply chain or the passengers that keep the whole show going.
+While we’re excited about where aviation technology is heading, we still believe the core focus of this industry is people – whether you’re talking about the innovative minds that engineer ever-more efficient aircraft, the manufacturing teams that turn those designs into reality, the expert hands that perform the maintenance and repairs, the relationships that undergird the supply chain, or the passengers that keep the whole show going.
 And we have a lot of faith in the people that drive this industry.
 After all, it is people that are discovering, testing and approving, and implementing these technology advancements every day.

-Technology provides a great set of tools, but if you lean too heavily on those tools and stop thinking of them as a support system, or part of the larger picture, you can very quickly be forced to remember the all-important role of humans.
+Technology provides a great set of tools, but if you lean too heavily on those tools alone and stop thinking of them as a support system, or part of the larger picture, you can very quickly be forced to remember the all-important role of humans.
 So we want to talk more about how technology can work together with real people to build the future of aerospace.

 “Machines are good at certain things, people at other things, so you need teaming,” Stacey Dixon, who directs advanced research for the Director of National Intelligence, is quoted in the article as saying.

 This article also reminded us of a quote from Tesla CEO Elon Musk: “Excessive automation at Tesla was a mistake.
 Humans are underrated.”